Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

     1. Updates Stackage and Hackage snapshots.
 Regenerates the Haskell package set.

-    1. Pushes the commits updating Stackage and Hackage and opens a new `haskell-updates` PR on Nixpkgs.
+    1. Pushes the commits updating Stackage and Hackage and opens a new `haskell-updates` PR on Botpkgs.
 If you'd like to do this by hand, look in the script for the recommended PR title and body text.

 ## Update Hackage Version Information